manuelmarcano22/muse2016/README.md

 # muse2016
-Research Project Spring 2016 at IRAP
+Repo for the Research Project done during Spring 2016 at IRAP under the supervision of Dr. Natalie Webb.